Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.47 Cleanup of handling for copy entries to root (elimiate levels of tree)
 * 1.0.46 CSS style sheet changes to cause helperserver_toc to be hidden.
 * 1.0.45 Added slight indent to TOC style + fixed breadcrumb display for subtoc
 * 1.0.44 Fixed embedded TOC in help pages to work with the single page DIV loading